RaptorBlingx/enms-project/ENMS_Technical_Details.md

 6.  **Visualization (Frontend):**
     *   The `analysis_page.html` receives the final JSON response.
     *   Its JavaScript code parses the response and uses the Chart.js library to dynamically render the various charts and populate the tables and summary boxes with the analysis results.

+For an even more granular, step-by-step walkthrough of this entire workflow and an explanation of the offline machine learning model training process, please see the 🧠 **[Analysis & Machine Learning Deep Dive](./ANALYSIS_DEEP_DIVE.md)**.

 ## 7. User Interface Guide